1-finance-logo

 Overall Scoring

 The consolidated overall score is calculated as the weighted average of each of the five components.
-If 1-year forward earnings estimates are unavailable, the score is recalculated using a weighted average of the remaining three available parameters.
 The weights are subjective and reflect the balance between historical parameters and future forward-looking estimates.

 References: